 Like many green beauty founders her brand has a personal backstory: her stepfather got diagnosed with cancer and Tata started paying attention to product ingredients.
 She couldn’t find something effective, safe and 100% natural that was a pleasure to use, so she decided to make it herself.
 All Tata Harper Skincare is made in Vermont, but her passion for beauty comes from her Colombian background.

 Regenerating Cleanser is Tata Harper’s daily exfoliating treatment cleanser for dull and congested skin.
 It provides a gentle physical and chemical exfoliation with the combination of apricot microspheres and BHA from willow bark.
 100% of total ingredients are from natural origin, 82% from organic farming.
 See certifications here.
 125ml pump bottle retails for €82 / $82.
-Available at Sokos, Stockmann and Naturelle (in Finland).
+Available at Sokos, Stockmann and Naturelle (in Finland) and Cult Beauty* (worldwide).